 About Afilias Technologies Limited

 Afilias Technologies Limited, a wholly owned subsidiary of Afilias plc, is an expert provider of mobile and web technologies that help companies to reach their customers, regardless of device, content, or context.
-Products include the DeviceAtlas device intelligence solution, the goMobi mobile website publishing solution and developer tools such as mobiReady.
+Products include the DeviceAtlas device intelligence solution, the goMobi (now discontinued) mobile website publishing solution and developer tools such as mobiReady.